alvisxp/AWS-MLS/Data Engineering.md

 	- Kinesis Data Analytics always used Flink under the hood
 	- but now supports python and scala
 	- flink is a framework for processing data streams
-- MSAF intergrates Flink with AWS
+- MSAF integrates Flink with AWS
 - In addition to datastream API, there is a table API for SQL access
 - Serverless